 Health Care Reform is the result of legislation, the Affordable Care Act (ACA), enacted to provide individuals with accessible and affordable health and dental care.
 One goal of the ACA was to allow individuals who previously lacked access to health care to get affordable insurance.

 Health Care Reform has not noticeably affected many in the workforce

 Health Care Reform requires legal residents who can afford insurance, but don't have it, to obtain coverage.
 Individuals may be eligible for exemptions or government help if affordable coverage isn't available.
 Insurance may be purchased through health insurance marketplaces or other available options.

 Individuals who receive health benefits through work have probably not been greatly impacted by the ACA.

-So, who is affected by Health Care Reform?
+Who is affected by Health Care Reform

 Here is what you can do.

 Pay close attention to communications from your medical or dental benefit carriers, or your company's HR department, especially if you work for a small company.
-They may contain important information regarding changes brought on by Health Care Reform.

 *May not be available in all states